QiaoranChelsea/own-Q-A/Install Doctest in Mac OS X.md

-# Q: how to install Doctest by using cabal
+# Q: how to install Doctest by using cabal in Mac OS X

 ## 1. Install haskell platform
   - Go to website https://www.haskell.org/platform/